Heineken Experience

-The Heineken Experience, located in Amsterdam, is a historic brewery and corporate visitor center for the internationally distributed Dutch pilsner, Heineken beer.
+The Heineken Experience, located in Amsterdam, is a historic brewery and corporate visitor centre for the internationally distributed Dutch pilsner, Heineken beer.

 History

 Background

 The industrial facility was built as the first Heineken brewery in 1867, serving as the company's primary brewing facility until 1988 when a more modern, larger facility was constructed on the outskirts of the city.

 Foundation

 In 1991, the brewery opened its doors to the public through a visitor centre, known as the "Heineken Treat and Information Centre" (Heineken ontvangst- en informatiecentrum).
 Although the Heineken Experience began in 1991, there were tours of the original brewery while it was still fully operational.
-The attraction grew to become one of Amsterdam's most popular tourist attractions and by 2001 the visitor centre changed its name to "Heineken Experience".
+It grew to become one of Amsterdam's most popular tourist attractions and by 2001 the visitor centre changed its name to "Heineken Experience".

-Expansion and Reforms
+Expansion and reforms

 After a year of extensive remodeling and expansion, the Heineken Experience reopened to visitors on 3 November 2008.
 The latest transformation of the visitor experience comprises four levels of historical artifacts, product exploration and sampling, and interactive exhibits which employ the latest high-tech multi-media technologies.

-The museum underwent a renovation and expansion process from 2021 to the end of November 2022, which lasted approximately fourteen months.
+The museum underwent a 14-month renovation and expansion process from 2021 to the end of November 2022.
 During this period, the façade and entrance were renovated and the Reception Center was expanded in order to put an end to the queue of people in the street.